userapp-io/userapp-android/README.md

 ## Example

-See [example/](https://github.com/userapp-io/userapp-ember/tree/master/example) for a demo app based on the Ember Starter Kit and Bootstrap.
+See [Demo/](https://github.com/userapp-io/userapp-android/tree/master/Demo) for a demo app with login, social login with Facebook, signup, etc.

 ## Help